 Through the use of brochures, flyers, memoranda, orientations, and College-wide programs, Goldey-Beacom College promotes security awareness and crime prevention.
 The College encourages anyone to report a criminal act that occurs on campus.
-Campus Security assists students, employees, and guests by walking them to their vehicles in the parking lot, to the residence halls, or to another campus building when requested.
+Campus Security assists students, employees, and guests by providing escorts to vehicles in the parking lot, to the residence halls, or to another campus building when requested.
 Individuals can contact Campus Security at 302-547-0988 to request an escort.
 Special focus is placed on crime prevention and student safety at New Student Orientation and during Fall move-in for residential students.
-Crime prevention tips for personal safety can be found in the Student Handbook and on the College website (https://www.gbc.edu/student-life/campus-security.html) and include the following:
+Crime prevention tips for personal safety can be found in the Student Handbook and on the College website and include the following:

-- Students and employees should lock doors and windows at all times, even if only going down the hall or across the street; - Student and Employee Identification Lightning Cards should be carried at all times; and - Anything suspicious should be reported to Campus Security at 302-547-0988 as soon as possible.
+- Students and employees should lock doors and windows at all times, even if only going down the hall or across the street: - Student and Employee Identification Lightning Cards should be carried at all times; and - Anything suspicious should be reported to Campus Security or the Student Affairs Office as soon as possible.

-If a criminal activity occurring on or around campus and the Executive Vice President, or designee, deems the situation to be an ongoing threat to the community's safety, the College will release a "timely warning" using the gbcALERT system, GBC Email, and campus posters.
+If a criminal activity occurring on or around campus and the Vice President of Operations & Planning, or designee, deems the situation to be an ongoing threat to the community's safety, the College will release a "Timely Warning" using the gbcALERT system, GBC Email, and campus posters.